kennystone/strftimerl/README.markdown

 `strftime:f(now(), FormatString)`

-implemented the following from from ruby's 1.9 strftime docs

 + `%a` - The abbreviated weekday name ('Sun')
 + `%A` - The  full  weekday  name ('Sunday')
 + `%b` - The abbreviated month name ('Jan')